Auto Industry Pursues Alcohol Detection Software for Fatality Prevention

 The proposal is still years away from implementation.
 As for the actual operation of such a device, questions remain as to what the result will be once alcohol is detected in a drivers system.
 Policymakers will need to determine whether the vehicle becomes disabled or if only an alert is sent to the driver to notify them that their BAC is too high.
 However, Beuse noted that alcohol detection software could be implemented on a mass scale as early as 2018.

 Struggling with the aftermath of a drinking and driving accident can be extremely painful for the surviving family members.
-Goldberg Finnegan provides free case evaluations to those who wish to seek justice on behalf of a lost loved one.
+The personal injury lawyers at Goldberg Finnegan provides free case evaluations to those who wish to seek justice on behalf of a lost loved one.

 Begin your consultation today fill out our online evaluation form, or call Goldberg Finnegan at (888) 213-8140 for help.